-Pete Owens, a spokesperson for Dollywood, said in the statement that no structures in the park had been damaged, but that fire crews for the area's largest theme park were standing by if needed.
-With flames approaching a ridge near the park, staff evacuated 19 cabins in Dollywood's Smoky Mountain Cabins resort area, as well as guests from 50 rooms at the DreamMore Resort.
+Pete Owens, a spokesperson for Dollywood, told the paper late Monday that no structures in the park had been damaged, but that fire crews for the area's largest theme park were standing by if needed.
+With flames approaching a ridge near the park, staff evacuated 19 cabins in Dollywood's resort area, with guests from 50 rooms at the DreamMore Resort evacuated as well.
+(At press time the official Dollywood Twitter feed had no updates on the situation and Billboard could not reach Owens for comment.)

 ABC News reported that Dean Flener, a spokesperson with the Tennessee Emergency Management Agency, said the wildfires had reached "right on the doorstep" of Dollywood, but that crews had stopped the fires from breaching the park overnight.
 The fires have burned more than 100 homes in the surrounding area so far, injuring one, with more than 1,000 people in a local shelter as of Monday night.